-Due to the presence of large, well-established trees the site is classified as "P" in accordance with AS 2870-2011.
-A classification of "A" may be adopted for footings taken to competent bedrock.
+Due to the steep landslip prone slope, and the presence of large, detached sandstone boulders/joint blocks, the Site is classified as "P" in accordance with AS 2870-2011.
+A Classification of "A" may be adopted for footings taken to confirmed competent bedrock.